 Dr. Will will decide where to place the surgical incisions and which technique to use based on your individual aesthetic needs and degree of skin sagging.
 Depending on the technique recommended, neck lifts can be performed under local anesthesia in the office or under general anesthesia.
 During the surgery, Dr. Will will place small surgical incisions where they are well hidden, usually under the chin and/or just behind the earlobes.
 She will then lift and tighten the neck skin and suture it in place.
 Excess skin is removed, and liposuction may be used to remove fat from under the jaw.
 The platysma muscle is also tightened in cases where there is a significant amount of neck bands.

 As you prepare to leave the surgery center you will feel a little groggy if you had anesthesia, so make sure you have someone to take you home.
 Your neck might feel tight and sore, but you will not be in pain.
 Your incision sites will be covered and you will be provided with instructions on how to care for them.
 In the days following, you will need to get plenty of rest and take your medicine, so that you remain comfortable.
 You will be able to return to your routine activities within a week; however, you will still need to follow post-operative instructions for another 10 to 14 days.
 You will be under the postoperative care of Dr. Will and her medical team.

-If you would like to learn more about neck lift surgery with Dr. Will, please contact their plastic surgery practice at (815) 267-8830 in Plainfield or at (815) 941-1877 in Morris.
+If you would like to learn more about neck lift surgery with Dr. Will, please contact their plastic surgery practice at (815) 267-8830 in Plainfield.
 Dr. Will can discuss all of your treatment options including face lift surgery and eyelid lift.

 What does neck lift correct?